 How to Crack the Bank's Refusal to Sell Rolled Coins

-Now that you understand the reasons why banks are reluctant to order and provide rolled coins, you can learn to work with them to get what you need, whether it's mint-state rolls of Sacagawea Dollars or heavily circulated pennies so you can sort out the copper from the zinc.
-The first step is to define your goal.
+Now that you understand the reasons why banks are reluctant to order and provide rolled coins, you can learn to work with them to get what you need.
+Whether you are looking for mint-state rolls of Sacagawea Dollars or circulated pennies so you can sort out the copper from the zinc, the first step is to define your goal.

-If your goal is to get mint-state coins of non-commemorative coins (as defined above), your best bet is a smaller, full-service bank that doesn't usually deal with a lot of merchant accounts.
-Such banks are typically positioned as higher end "enterprise banks," and don't have the free types of checking and savings accounts.
+If your goal is to get mint-state coins, your best bet is a smaller, full-service bank that doesn't usually deal with a lot of merchant accounts.
+Such banks are typically positioned as higher-end "enterprise banks," and don't have the free types of checking and savings accounts.
 But if you're a hard-core coin searcher or like to lay up a lot of mint-state rolls, a bank of this sort will be the type most likely to order and get "new" coins.
 They will most probably pass the fees along to you, too, and having an account at the bank will be mandatory.

 Ordering Circulated Coinage Is Easy

 If your goal is to buy rolls of circulated coins, your best bank type is the big name, broad appeal banks where average small business people do their banking.
-These banks typically deal in very large amounts of circulated coinage, as some types of businesses take in more coins than they need, and will deposit them.
+These banks typically deal in substantial amounts of circulated coinage, as some types of businesses take in more coins than they need, and will deposit them.
 Other business types use vast amounts of mixed coinage to give to their customers in change.
 Banks that do a steady merchant business almost always have plenty of circulated coinage on hand, and will often sell it to non-account holders.
-If you want to get this type of coinage regularly, though, especially in large amounts (such as boxes of rolls, rather than just a few rolls themselves,), it's a good idea to open an account with the bank that is supplying you with your coins.
+If you want to get this type of coinage regularly, especially in large quantities such as boxes of rolls, it's a good idea to open an account with the bank that is supplying you with your coins.

 Dealing with Difficult Bank Tellers